Digitalis: Toxicity

 Depending on the species, the digitalis plant may contain several deadly physiological and chemically related cardiac and steroidal glycosides.
 Thus, the digitalis plants have earned several, more sinister, names: dead man's bells and witch's gloves.
 The toxins can be absorbed via the skin or ingestion.

 Digitalis intoxication, known as digitalism, results from an overdose of digitalis and can cause gastrointestinal, cardiac and neurological effects.
-The former include appetite loss, nausea, vomiting and diarrhoea; the cardiac symptoms include both tachycardia, and bradycardia (either of which, if severe enough, can result in syncope—see below); and the nerological effects include fatigue, delirium, and rarely xanthopsia (jaundiced or yellow vision).
+The former include appetite loss, nausea, vomiting and diarrhoea; the cardiac symptoms include both tachycardia, and bradycardia (either of which, if severe enough, can result in syncope—see below); and the neurological effects include fatigue, delirium, and rarely xanthopsia (jaundiced or yellow vision).
 Other oculotoxic effects of digitalis include generalized blurry vision, as well as the appearance of blurred outlines ('halos').
 Other things mentioned are dilated pupils, drooling, weakness, collapse, seizures, and even death.

 Digitalis poisoning can cause indirect inhibition of the atrioventricular node via a direct effect on the vagal nucleus.
 This results in bradycardia (decreased heart rate) or if severe enough, heart block.
 The direct effect of cardiac glycosides on heart muscle cells is to increase contraction of the cells, both in force and frequency, tending to produce tachycardia (increased heart rate), depending on the dose, the condition of one's heart, and the prevailing chemistry of the blood (specifically any of: low potassium, high calcium and low magnesium).
 Electrical cardioversion (to "shock" the heart) is generally not indicated in ventricular fibrillation in digitalis toxicity, as it can make the rhythm disturbance more complicated or sustained.
 Furthermore, the classic drug of choice for ventricular fibrillation in emergency setting, amiodarone, can worsen the dysrhythmia caused by digitalis, therefore, the second-choice drug lidocaine is more commonly used.
 Mild toxicity is treated by stopping the medication and general supportive measures; severe toxicity is treated with anti-digoxin antibody fragments.

 The entire plant is toxic (including the roots and seeds).
 Mortality is rare, but case reports do exist.
 Most plant exposures occur in children younger than six years and are usually unintentional and without associated significant toxicity.
 More serious toxicity occurs with intentional ingestion by adolescents and adults.

 In some instances, people have confused foxglove with the relatively harmless comfrey (Symphytum) plant, which is sometimes brewed into a tea, with fatal consequences.
 Other fatal accidents involve children drinking the water in a vase containing digitalis plants.
 Drying does not reduce the toxicity of the plant.
 The plant is toxic to animals, including all classes of livestock and poultry, as well as felines and canines.